FunPolice23/MrBot1000-2.1/README.md

 # MrBot1000 v2.1.1 — Dual-Brain AI-Powered Earning Agent

 A real-time AI agent system for automated earning opportunity discovery, execution, and lifecycle tracking.
-Runs entirely locally — no cloud dependencies, no data sharing.
+It is local-first: the default dual-brain runtime runs on your machine, while optional cloud providers are explicitly configured by the operator.

 ## v2.1.1 Highlights (2026-09-11)